Cartan projections of fiber products and non quasi-isometric embeddings: Examples from Grothendieck pairs

-\begin{rmk} Let $\Lambda$ be a superrigid cocompact lattice in either $\mathsf{Sp}(d,1)$, $d \geq 2$, or $F_4^{(-20)}$.
-In contrast with Theorems \ref{nonqie1gen} \& \ref{nonqie2gen} and Corollary \ref{PTGr}, by using Corlette's Archimedean superrigidity \cite{Corlette}, we exhibited examples of Zariski dense infinite index subgroups $\mathsf{H}$ of $\Lambda \times \Lambda$ all of whose discrete faithful representations into any real semisimple Lie group are quasi-isometric embeddings.
-The group $\mathsf{H}$ is constructed as the fiber product $\Lambda \times_N \Lambda$, where $\Lambda/N$ is Gromov hyperbolic (see \cite[Thm 1.1 \& Prop.
-4.1]{Ts21}).\end{rmk}
+\begin{rmk} \normalfont{Let $\Lambda$ be a superrigid cocompact lattice in either $\mathsf{Sp}(d,1)$, $d \geq 2$, or the exceptional rank $1$ Lie group $\mathsf{F}_4^{(-20)}$.
+In contrast to Theorems \ref{nonqie1gen} \& \ref{nonqie2gen} and Corollary \ref{PTGr}, by using Corlette's Archimedean superrigidity \cite{Corlette}, we exhibited examples of Zariski dense infinite index subgroups $\mathsf{H}$ of $\Lambda \times \Lambda$ all of whose discrete faithful representations into any real semisimple Lie group are quasi-isometric embeddings.
+More precisely, the group $\mathsf{H}$ is constructed as the fiber product $\Lambda \times_N \Lambda$, where $\Lambda/N$ is Gromov hyperbolic (see \cite[Thm 1.1 \& Prop.
+4.1]{Ts21}).}\end{rmk}

 Let us remark that when $(\Gamma \times_N \Gamma, \Gamma \times \Gamma)$ fails to be a Grothendieck pair, then, linear representations of $\Gamma \times_N \Gamma$ might not extend to the product $\Gamma \times \Gamma$.
 We close this section with such an example where Theorem \ref{nonqie2} applies but Theorem \ref{PTGr} does not.